 Once home to French nuns, the restored hotel building is a mix of the historic (polished hardwood floors, high ceilings and thick stone walls) and contemporary (sound-proofing, high-tech lighting, Bose sound systems).

-Service is exceptional.
-Front desk staff went out of their way to help us discover Istanbul on our own.
-(We wanted help catching the tram, a block away, that runs to the old Sultanahmet district and tourist sites.)
+The first time we stayed here, the front desk staff went out of their way to help us discover Istanbul on our own.
+(We wanted help catching the Istanbul Tram, located a few blocks away, that runs to the old Sultanahmet district and tourist sites.)

 Light, bright and spacious, they feature marble bathrooms, handmade rugs, and colorful original ceramics and works of art.